momamansour/API-TVshows/README.md

 This is a Flask-Restx data service that allows a client to read and store some TV Shows, and allow the consumers to access the data through a REST API.

-It is based on The TV Maze API, which provides a detailed list of TV shows.
+It uses available data on The TV Maze API, which provides a detailed list of TV shows.
 You can explore the TVmaze API using the following links:

 - The source URL: http://api.tvmaze.com/shows
 - Documentations on API Call Structure: https://www.tvmaze.com/api